The darkness was empty.

 The search party had split up to cover more ground after Sansa had been seen running toward the Godswood.
 Father had sent them out the moment he'd heard, yet the light was already failing, and there wasn't a trace of my sister.

-*"Seven bloody hells,"* I muttered, voice low.
+"Seven bloody hells," I muttered, voice low.
 "Why in the gods' names would Sansa run outside into the Godswood at this hour?
-Alone aswell?"
+Alone as well?"

 "Haah, you know our sister.
 Maybe it's getting around that time in her life?
 Where doing nonsense like this becomes fun."